Skip to content

 TODAY IN KENTUCKY HISTORY

-June 28, 1792, Kentucky created Logan County from Lincoln County and named it in honor of Benjamin Logan, Revolutionary War General.
+June 28, 1792, Kentucky created Logan County from Lincoln County in the same year Kentucky received statehood.
+Locals named it in honor of Benjamin Logan, Revolutionary War General.
 Russellville is the county seat.
 Other localities include Adairville, Auburn, Lewisburg and Olmstead.
 Logan County today covers 557 square miles and was the 13th county created.

-Localtonians wish a Happy Birthday to Elizabethtown native John Young Brown, Kentucky’s 31st governor, born in 1835.
+Localtonians wish a Happy Birthday to Elizabethtown (Hardin County) native John Young Brown, Kentucky’s 31st governor, born in 1835.
 Governor Brown signed two major pieces of legislation that progressed the women’s suffrage movement.

 Localtonians wish a Happy Birthday to Hartford native James Earp, born in 1841 in Ohio County.
 James was the lesser-known older brother of Old West lawman Virgil Earp and lawman/gambler Wyatt Earp.
 Unlike his brothers, he kept a saloon and did not attend the gunfight at the O.K.
 Corral.